oemof/oemof-solph/docs/usage.rst

    :alt: nonconvex_invest_specific_costs.svg
    :align: center

-See :py:class:`~oemof.solph.blocks.InvestmentFlow` and
+See :py:class:`~oemof.solph.blocks.investment_flow.InvestmentFlow` and
-:py:class:`~oemof.solph.components.GenericInvestmentStorageBlock` for all the mathematical background, like variables and constraints, which are used.
+:py:class:`~oemof.solph.components.generic_storage.GenericInvestmentStorageBlock` for all the mathematical background, like variables and constraints, which are used.

 .. note:: At the moment the investment class is not compatible with the MIP classes :py:class:`~oemof.solph.options.NonConvex`.